To return to Shi-Ling Hsu's web page, click here.

 The Case for a Carbon Tax: Getting Past Our Hangups to Effective Climate Policy (Island Press, 2011).

 Carbon Taxation in Theory and in Practice, Ch.
-15 in Critical Issues in Environmental Taxation, Vol. VII (2010).
+15 in Critical Issues in Environmental Taxation, Vol. VII (2010) (with David Duff).

 The Politics and Psychology of Gasoline Taxes: an Empirical Study, 15 Widener L. Rev. 363 (2010).